Taint-Based Code Slicing for LLMs-based Malicious NPM Package Detection: Introduction

-The emergence of Large Language Models (LLMs) has introduced transformative capabilities for security tasks, including malicious code analysis and detection~\cite{al2024exploring,jelodar2025large,guo2025survey}.
-Empirical evaluations demonstrate that LLM-based approaches can substantially outperform conventional detection methodologies~\cite{chen2021evaluating, brown2020language}.
-Specifically, prior work shows that LLMs achieve strong precision and recall in detecting malicious \texttt{npm} packages, significantly surpassing traditional static analysis tools~\cite{zahan2024leveraging}.
-This success stems from the LLM's capacity for semantic reasoning and context-aware pattern recognition across complex code structures~\cite{kojima2022large, wei2022chain}.
+The emergence of LLMs has introduced transformative capabilities for security tasks, including malicious code analysis and detection~\cite{al2024exploring, jelodar2025large, guo2025survey}.
+Recent studies demonstrate that LLM-based approaches can substantially outperform or complement conventional techniques for detecting malicious open-source packages~\cite{zahan2024leveraging, wyssevaluating}.
+Specifically, Zahan et al. report that LLMs achieve strong precision and recall in detecting malicious \texttt{npm} packages, surpassing traditional static analysis tools by 16\% and 9\% in precision and F1 score, respectively~\cite{zahan2024leveraging}.
+This advantage stems from the capacity of LLMs for semantic reasoning and context-aware pattern recognition across complex code structures~\cite{kojima2022large, wei2022chain}.
+However, LLMs face a practical constraint: context windows ranging from 4K to 16K tokens are often insufficient for full-package analysis~\cite{kwon2023efficient, liang2022holistic, wyssevaluating}.
+When malicious logic is scattered across a codebase, the model lacks the global visibility needed for accurate threat assessment, degrading detection performance~\cite{guo2024deepseek, wyssevaluating}.
+To mitigate this bottleneck, Wang et al.~\cite{wang2025ocsbert} proposed a taint-based code-slicing technique that isolates security-relevant code segments before the segments are fed to LLMs.
+Their approach reduces context-window overhead while preserving critical semantic information by generating \textit{Sensitive Code Slices (SCS)} through taint analysis.
+This method achieves substantial gains in detection precision and computational efficiency for PyPI packages.
+However, the applicability of this slicing-based methodology to npm packages remains unexplored.

-Despite their promise, LLM-based detection systems face substantial architectural constraints that limit practical deployment.
-The restricted context window of contemporary LLMs typically ranging from 4K to 16K tokens proves insufficient for the comprehensive analysis of large software packages~\cite{kwon2023efficient, liang2022holistic}.
-Consequently, the model may lack visibility into the complete package context necessary for precise threat assessment when malicious logic is distributed across the codebase, leading to reduced detection accuracy~\cite{guo2024deepseek, zhu2024deepseek}.

-To mitigate this bottleneck, Wang et al.~\cite{wang2025ocsbert} proposed a taint-based code slicing methodology that isolates security-relevant code segments before LLM analysis.
-Their approach reduces context window overhead while preserving critical semantic information, demonstrating substantial improvements in detection precision and computational efficiency for PyPI packages.
-However, the generalizability of this methodology to other programming ecosystems remains an open question.
-The \texttt{npm} ecosystem presents fundamentally distinct analytical challenges: JavaScript's asynchronous, event-driven execution model introduces significant complexity for control and data flow analysis~\cite{madsen2015static}, and \texttt{npm} malware frequently employs aggressive code obfuscation and minification strategies to obscure malicious intent~\cite{ohm2023sok}.

-To the best of our knowledge, no existing work provides a systematic treatment of code slicing specialized for the asynchronous execution patterns prevalent in \texttt{npm} packages.
-Foundational work by Madsen et al.~\cite{madsen2015static} analyzes event-driven programs but does not propose a slicing-based methodology for malware detection.
-Thus, the intersection of (1) asynchronous program analysis and (2) semantic slicing for security-critical code reduction remains unexplored.
-This gap motivates our first research question: